Abhi930941/Sangam/README.md

 ## Why This Project Matters

-angam addresses the problem of fragmented Indian music discovery by enabling mood-based search across Bollywood and regional songs.
+Sangam addresses the problem of fragmented Indian music discovery by enabling mood-based search across Bollywood and regional songs.

 By integrating YouTube and Spotify into a single platform, it provides a seamless and unified listening experience.